 Insecurity and subsequently the lack of development and poverty in the Eastern part of the Democratic Republic of Congo largely remains as before the election of a new president.
 In the South Kivu province conflicts between ethnic groups and also between armed groups causes on-going insecurity.
 Combined with lack of governance, bad roads and other infrastructure peace building and socio-economic recovery effort remain a challenge, but results over the past few year showed that it is possible (inawezekana).

 Peace between former enemies

-We were glad to open an office in Bukavu.
-In 2017, contracts were signed for the Integrated Water Resources Management (IWRM) in Luberizi, in a consortium with IRC and Search for Common Ground.
+Since 2018 main office is in Bukavu with project offices in Kamanyola and Minova.
+Main project is Integrated Water Resources Management (IWRM) in Luberizi, in a consortium with IRC and Search for Common Ground.
 The overall objective of the IWRM-programme in Luberizi is peace building between two tribes.
-ZOA is focusing on rehabilitation of irrigation schemes, land rights, and agricultural development.
-Our partner Search for Common Ground implements peace building activities and IRC focuses on improving access to drinking water.

 Two competing tribal chiefs are now collaborating in the IWRM-programme, thus benefiting both communities.